Neighborhoods / Kissimmee

 The vibe

 Two cities in one.
 Along US-192 it's vacation-Florida — hotels, attractions, short-term rentals.
-A few minutes east, historic downtown Kissimmee is brick streets, local restaurants, a lakefront park, and a strong Puerto Rican and Latin community where Spanish is heard as often as English.
+A few minutes east, historic downtown Kissimmee is brick streets, a lakefront park, and local restaurants — many Puerto Rican and Latin American — with a genuine year-round community around them.

 Lifestyle & things to do